kulcsarrudolf/pasztor.at/content/blog/2018-06-23-the-cookie-cutter-architecture.md

 ### Entities

-> **Note:** This article does not differentiate between entities and DTOs.
-For the purposes of this article an
+{{% tip %}}
-> entity is a structured set of data that you want to pass between parts of your application.
-If you want to split
+**Note:** This article does not differentiate between entities and DTOs.
+For the purposes of this article an entity is a structured set of data that you want to pass between parts of your application.
+If you want to split them based on purpose or use, go for it.
-> them based on purpose or use, go for it.
+{{% /tip %}}

 As I mentioned the different layers communicate using *entities*.
 These are not entities in the sense that you would expect from an ORM system.
 They do not contain magic functions to load subobjects, like `blogPost.getAuthor()`.
 These